leahfilkin-myob/RefactoringKata/things-we-value/design-patterns.md

 - Structural

-  These patterns exist to deal with the relationships between entities.
-Simplifying the way in which they work together.
+  These patterns exist to simplify the relationships between entities.

 - Creational

-  These patterns provide ways it which entities are created.
-Simplifying the way in which they are created suited forthe         situation.
+  These patterns simplify the way in which entities are created.

 - Behavioural

-  These patterns help with the communication between entities, making it easier and more flexible in the way they communicate.
+  These patterns make for easier and more flexible communication between entities.

 ### Blog posts to read